 Clusters and Suites (Farwell, Dieseth, Miller, and Olson Halls)

 The cluster and suite draw is designed to give upper-class students an opportunity to live with a group of their peers in rooms adjacent to each other located in Farwell Hall, Dieseth Hall, Miller Hall, or Olson Hall.

 Dieseth and Miller Suites:

 There are approximately 20 female and 17 male single rooms in Farwell and Larsen.
 This does not include single rooms in Baker Village, the Farwell co-ed eight-single-room cluster, or any of the college-owned houses.

 Double and triple rooms:

 Luther College is a residential college; students should plan to live on campus for the entire time they are enrolled as a student.
-College policy states: “All students are required to live in college-owned housing unless married, 23 years of age, or commuting from their legal guardians’ homes.”
-Luther College recognizes some seniors desire to live off campus so a limited number of students are approved through an application process in March of their junior year.
+College policy states: "All students are required to live in college-owned housing unless married, 23 years of age, or commuting from their legal guardians’ homes."
+Luther College recognizes some seniors desire to live off campus, so a limited number of students are approved through an application process in March of their junior year.
 The final number of students approved is based on enrollment projections for the upcoming fall semester.

 Married Student and Family Apartments (604 Ridge Road)

 Housing for married students and students with children is available in College Apartments at 604 Ridge Road.
 There are a limited number of one- and two-bedroom apartments which are assigned through the Residence Life office on a space-available basis.
 Priority is given to returning residents that are married and/or have children.
 Married students and students with children are not permitted to live in any other housing on campus.
 Contact the Residence Life Office to request an apartment.